 The prices set by the market and therefore by your competitors will of course be studied, but this is not enough.
 The prices you indicate on your menu must also depend on the image you want to give to your restaurant and the margin you want to make.

-Once you have taken all these things into account, you can use the multiplier method to set your prices.
-This method consists of applying a multiplier to the cost of the material, so in the calculation we only take into account the price of the raw material, we do not take into account the staff costs or other additional costs.
+Once you have taken all these elements into account, you can use the multiplier method to set your prices.
+This method consists of applying a multiplier to the cost of the material, so in the calculation we only take into account the price of the raw material, we do not take into account the personnel costs or other additional costs.